Let the Family Changes Happen

 Your place is changing.

-So as we spend the next who-knows-how-many months together again, I am confident that we will be okay with this newest shift in our family dynamic until….
+I am confident that we will be okay with this newest shift in our family dynamic until….